sudish19/Demo-for-GitHUB/README.md

-# Demo-for-GitHUB
+# Demo-for-GitHub
-This is my GITHUB tutorial
+This is my first GitHub tutorial